Hextar/blogger-gpt/README.md

 # Install
 1. Install ffmpeg.
 On mac use 'brew install ffmpeg'.
 On linux/windows check https://ffmpeg.org/
-2. Run `sudo apt install python3-pyaudio`
+2. Install pyaudio.
+On mac use `brew install portaudio`.
+On linux  use `sudo apt-get install portaudio19-dev`.
 3. Run `pip install -r requirements.txt`
 4. Duplicate the `.env-example` file and rename it `.env`
 5. Fill in your api keys within `.env`